MonicaMongeHernandez/webdriverIO-Web/README.md

 13. Click on the button “Checkout”
 14. Fill out the form, First Name: “Joe” and Last Name: “Smith”, Zip/Postal Code: "30105"
 15. Click on the button Continue
-16. Validate the number of articles (2) is the same as the number displayed in the shopping cart at the top the page in the right corner (2).
+16. Validate the number of articles (2) is the same as the number displayed in the shopping cart at the top of the page in the right corner (2).
 17. Click on the button “Finish”
 18. Validate the page message is “Thank you for your order!”.
 19. Validate the current URL.
 It should be https://www.saucedemo.com/checkout-complete.html